Archer-01/libft/README.md

 # Libft

-*C Library for regrouping usual functions to be used on various projects*
+*C Library of usual functions to be used on various projects*

 ## Libft functions